United Methodist Women (UMW) has evolved through a 150 year history of women whose primary concern has been mission.

 We are women of diverse ethnic and socioeconomic backgrounds; employed and unemployed, women with disabilities; homemakers and career women; single, married, widowed and divorced women; teen, young, middle-aged and older women.

 What Does UMW Offer?

-A Community of Women United Methodist Women strives to follow Christ’s teachings and serve one another on an equal basis.
+A Community of Women We strive to follow Christ’s teachings and serve one another on an equal basis.
 A community emerges through worship, sharing, praying, studying, working and serving together.

-Knowing God Through Bible studies, retreats and inspirational events, United Methodist Women strive to know God.
-We each seek to find our own way to walk with God and search within ourselves for spiritual growth and understanding.
+Knowing God Through Bible studies, retreats and inspirational events, we seek to know God, and to find our own way to walk with God and search within ourselves for spiritual growth and understanding.

-Creative and Supportive Community Leadership creates a supportive community to accomplish goals and fulfill our Purpose.
+Creative and Supportive Community Our leadership creates a supportive community to accomplish goals and fulfill our Purpose.
 Leadership training, conducted by the District and Conference mission teams (elected officers), offer women the opportunity to realize their full potential and to participate in the life of the church.

-Expanding Concepts of Mission UMW supports both global and local ministries that benefit women, children and youth.
+Expanding Concepts of Mission We support both global and local ministries that benefit women, children and youth.
 Local units “pledge” to support these ministries through individual giving and fund raisers.
-Programs by the local unit provide opportunities for mission education and hands-on projects, as well as advocacy on a range of topics from education to women’s health to the rights of children.
+UMW Programs at First UMC provide opportunities for mission education and hands-on projects, as well as advocacy on a range of topics from education to women’s health to the rights of children.

 How are we organized?